mrago256/wayne-state-daily-screener/readme.md

 own risk, and if some health issue comes up, fill out the daily screener manually to notify the university of these changes.

-Note: This only works on Linux at the moment.
+Note: This only works on Linux currently.
 Windows support is being developed

 ## Setup